Will70330/JuniorDesign_FinalProject/README.md

 ![Base Angled View](./examples/Base_AngleView.jpg)
 ![Lid Angled View](./examples/Lid_AngleView.jpg)

 This is what essentially acts as our base for the head to rest on while sitting atop someone's desk.
+However, it's important to note that for this project, there was not enough time to get everything working on the Raspberry Pi, so instead, the Base only houses the servo and an Ardino Nano that connects to the user's laptop for serial communications.

 ### The Head

 The head has been designed to fit up to a RealSense d455 Depth Camera sensor.
 There is an extruded platform on which the sensor rests, with enough space to be able to actually plug in the camera from below still.
-Additionally, there is a hole exiting the back of the head for which the connecting cables can exit and plug into the Raspberry Pi housed in the base.
+Additionally, there is a hole exiting the back of the head for which the connecting cables can exit and plug into the Raspberry Pi housed in the base or a user's laptop (like in our V1 prototype).

 Additional holes are placed in the front fascia where there is supposed to be an integrated speaker, but for now, the speaker was not added, so it serves to act as some additonal ventilation for the camera sensor.

 Unfortunately, my CADing skills are still very poor, so the design of the head itself is very limited.
 However, it did result in a very cool Iron Man Prototype-esque appearance that looks awesome to some, and probably terrifying to most.
+This is my first time ever really designing anything in CAD, and it's definitely my first time ever 3D Printing anything, so there were many failed prints along the way.

 ![Outside of Frontal Head Piece](./examples/Head_Front_Outside.jpg)
 ![Inside of Frontal Head Piece](./examples/Head_Front_Inside.jpg)